 - Eat supper before 20:00

 This gives your body time to digest the food properly and use some of the energy.
 You should also make sure that your evening portions are smaller than those you eat throughout the day, otherwise, it might lead to trouble sleeping.

 - Eat plenty of veggies

 Vegetables are high in fibre, which helps keep your hormones in order and your blood sugar levels stable.
-If you want a very good source of fiber, try to replace one to two meals per day with the Manna Low GI Shake, which is high in natural fiber.
+If you want a very good source of fibre.

 - Cut back on the sweet things

 The culprit here is something called “refined sugars”.
 These are found in things like cakes, biscuits, white bread and candy.
 During menopause, these increase the risk of migraines, hot flushes and joint aches.
 Replace these with wholegrain bread, seeds and beans.

 The reason is common knowledge: it helps keep up muscle mass and strength.
 To get the right proteins, eat plenty of fish, chicken, seeds and nuts.
 Try not to eat too much red meat and dairy.